-Ellise (Ellie) Raghavan, MA, LPC is a doctoral student at the University of Toledo.
+Ellise (Ellie) Raghavan, MA, LPC is a doctoral candidate at the University of Toledo.
 Prior to becoming a counselor, Ellie owned and operated her own values-based life coaching business helping adolescents make a powerful transition to adulthood.
 She is passionate about creating whole-human organizational and government policies as well as empowering individual counselors to thrive in their work, relationships and personal growth.
 Ellie currently practices counseling at the Zepf Center, a local community mental health agency working towards the Sanctuary Institute certification to be a trauma-informed organization.
 Ellie enjoys working with clients and counseling peers alike on incorporating their spirituality and/or personal principles into their next level of transformation.
 She also enjoys participating in DBT-informed counseling and facilitating memory reprocessing work for clients with trauma.
 Her research interests include counselor wellness, building educational community, effective allyship training techniques, and the use of community based participatory research in studying successful aging for marginalized older adults.
-Ellie currently serves as the intern for the Government Relations Committee of the Ohio Counseling Association.
 Ellie recently served as President for Chi Sigma Iota’s Alpha Omega chapter at the University of Toledo for the 2020-2021 year.

-Stephanie Durham, MA, LPC is practicing in a school-based setting in Dayton, Ohio.
-She has totaled over three years of mental health practice working with children and teens in agency-based and school-based settings.
+Stephanie Durham, MA, LPCC is practicing in a school-based setting in Dayton, Ohio.
+She has totaled over four years of mental health practice working with children and teens in agency-based and school-based settings.
 She has education, training, and practical experience working with neurodevelopmental disorders including Attention-Deficit/Hyperactivity Disorder and Autism Spectrum Disorder, as well as anxiety, depression, and trauma disorders for which she has provided treatment via individual, group, and family interventions.
-Additionally, Stephanie has filled roles on the Ohio Association for Spiritual, Ethical, and Religious Values on Counseling (OASERVIC), Society for Sexual, Affectional, Intersex, and Gender Expansive Identities of Ohio (SAIGEO), and Chi Sigma Iota, Beta Gamma boards over the past four years.
+Additionally, Stephanie has filled roles on the Ohio Association for Spiritual, Ethical, and Religious Values on Counseling (OASERVIC), Society for Sexual, Affectional, Intersex, and Gender Expansive Identities of Ohio (SAIGEO), and Chi Sigma Iota, Beta Gamma boards over the past five years.
 These roles have aligned with her interest in LGBTQI+ issues, ethical practice, and professional advocacy.
 Stephanie has presented at state and local levels throughout the past four years, most recently on the lifespan development of spiritual and religious identities, as well as published on complementary health alternatives.
-Currently, Stephanie has taken a recent interest in exploring religious trauma and is excited to begin her term as OASERVIC president-elect for the 2021-2022 year!
+Currently, Stephanie has taken a recent interest in exploring religious trauma.

-Dr. Burns is the Statewide Human Trafficking Coordinator for the Ohio Network of Children’s Advocacy Centers.
+Dr. Dominique D. Burns (she, her) has worked as a Counselor Educator and is currently an assistant professor at New England College.
+She has worked as the Title IX Coordinator at an HBCU.
+Additionally, she served as the Statewide Human Trafficking Coordinator for the Ohio Network of Children’s Advocacy Centers.
 She received her PhD in Counselor Education and Supervision in December 2018 from the University of Toledo, in Toledo, Ohio.
 Dr. Burns received her MS in Clinical Mental Health Counseling (2015) from the University of Nevada, Las Vegas in Las Vegas, Nevada.
 In addition to receiving her BA in Psychology (2012) from Wright State University in Dayton, Ohio.
-Dr. Burns is a Licensed Professional Counselor in the state of Ohio and Nationally Certified Counselor (NCC), she has clinical experience within clinical agencies, non-profit facilities, and college-counseling settings in Las Vegas, as well as North and Southwest Ohio.
+Dr. Burns is a Licensed Professional Counselor in the state of Ohio, Clinical Professional Counselor Intern in the state of Nevada, and Nationally Certified Counselor (NCC).
 Previously, she served as a victim advocate and professional counselor for a community agency in Clark county serving survivors of human trafficking, domestic violence, rape, and sexual assault.
-Her professional experience includes counseling, teaching, research, and serving marginalized and underrepresented populations.
-She enjoys loves being outdoors, yoga, dance, poetry, reading, and spending time with family and friends.
+Her passion and professional experience working with survivors led her to serve on The Cupcake Girls National Board of Directors as a board member and Treasurer, where she uses her skills in services of TCG and community at large.
+Additionally, she serves as Treasurer for the Ohio Association for Spirituality, Ethics, and Religious Values in Counseling.
+She enjoys being outdoors, yoga, dance, poetry, reading, and spending time with family and friends.

 2020-2021 - Morgan Stohlman (Kent State University)